PeizhiShi/MsvNet/README.md

 12. torch (1.1.0)
 13. torchvision (0.3.0)

-If you run the code on the Windows or under different settings, slightly different results might be achieved.
+All the experiments mentioned in our paper are conducted on Ubuntu 18.04 under the above experimental configurations.
+If you run the code on the Windows or under different configurations, slightly different results might be achieved.

 ### Single feature recognition